elsonwu/bbb-record-size/README.md

-# bbb-meeting-size
+# bbb-record-size
-Small tool to calculate how much space the BigBlueButton meeting use
+Small tool to calculate how much space the BigBlueButton record use

 # Usage
-> ./bbb-meeting-size
+> ./bbb-record-size

 # Parameters